Some conversations matter too much to avoid.

 You might find it especially helpful if you are:

-- Thinking about your own future care, treatment or funeral wishes
+- Thinking about your own future and end of life care

 - Supporting, or beginning to support, a partner, parent, friend or relative